marshalby2/my-note/computer/os/CSAPP-chapter1-A tour of Computer System_20201016214733-vfraxlo.sy.md

 {: id="20201020164320-0hts506"}

-The main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is executing the program.
+The main memory is a temporary storage device that holds both a program and the data it manipulates while the processor is executing the program.Physically, main memory consists of a collection of dynamic random access memory (DRAM) chips.
+Logically, memory is organized as a linear array of bytes, each with its own unique address (array index) starting at zero.
 {: id="20201020164350-nryzbnx"}

 ### Processor